keithparent/TransParent-Grid/README.md

 Don't stack other classes to the grid mark-up — unless you know exactly what you are doing, and… Don't overlap grid classes — don't add a 'row-*' class to mark-up that already has a 'col-*' class.

-Compatibility: the TransParent Grid uses the border-box box-sizing method, so it is not compatible with IE7 and down.
-Otherwise, it should work in most other modern browsers (Chrome, FF, Opera, and Safari).
+Compatibility: the TransParent Grid uses the border-box box-sizing method, so it is compatible with all modern browsers (i.e. not compatible with IE7 and less).
+Works perfect in Chrome, IE8+, FF, Opera, and Safari.

 -----------------------------------------------------------------------------
 "Good design is obvious.
 Great design is transparent." - Joe Sparano